 Aabeloy Video Camera Camcorder

-You may prefer the old school feel of a traditional camcorder but rest assured, this one captures hi-res imagery and stable sound, thanks to X-Y stereo pickup technology.
+You may prefer the old-school feel of a traditional camcorder but rest assured, this one captures hi-res imagery and stable sound, thanks to 4K video technology.

 Lecran Digital Camera